PoS - Proceedings of Science

 Application of Long Short-Term Memory (LSTM) Deep Learning Networks on Very-High-Energy Gamma-Ray Classification with VERITAS

-G. Oie*, L. Fortson, R. Sankar, K. Mantha and D. Ribeiro
+G. Oie*, L. Fortson, R. Sankar, K. Mantha, D. Ribeiro on behalf of the VERITAS Collaboration

 Full text: pdf